Metadata Configurator Tutorial#

 Investigation#

-of this Investigation would be something like: (you can copy/paste the various items in the Investigation textbox of the FAIR-DS tool).
+The Identifier, Title and the Description of this Investigation would be something like: (you can copy/paste the various items in the Investigation textbox of the FAIR-DS tool).

 Identifier: demo1